EPFLCloudPrint/EPFLCloudPrint/README.md

 - start the server with `# apachectl start`,
 - everything should be ok, you can test from `localhost` in your browser.

+## Statistics

+To study performance, some data is logged to `Administration/stats.csv`.
+Depending on your apache configuration, you might need to manually create the file and give the correct rights with `chown _www Admininstration/stats.csv`.
+You can see which data gets logged in `php/print.php`.

 ======
 This project was originally developed during Facebook Hackathon 2014 organized by Hackers@EPFL (http://hackersatepfl.com).